uber-archive/pyflame/README.md

 ### What Is "(idle)" Time?

-From time to time the Python interpreter will have nothing to do other than wait for I/O to complete.
-This will typically happen when the Python interpreter is waiting for network operations to finish.
-In this scenario Pyflame will report the time as "idle".
+On some platforms Pyflame can't profile code that doesn't hold the Global Interpreter Lock (such as I/O and native libraries like NumPy).
+In this case Pyflame will report the time as "idle".

 If you don't want to include this time you can use the invocation `pyflame -x`.